britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 reduce the risk that a errors in the implementation could leak private transport protocol state through the spin bit.

+Since the spin bit is disconnected from transport mechanics, a QUIC endpoint implementing the spin bit that has a model of the actual network RTT and a target RTT to expose can "lie" about its spin bit transitions, even without coordination with and the collusion of the other endpoint.
+This is not the case with TCP, which requires coordination and collusion to expose false information via its sequence and acknowledgment numbers and its timestamp option.
+When passive measurement is used for purposes where one endpoint might gain a material advantage by representing a false RTT, e.g. SLA verification or enforcement of telecommunications regulations, this situation raises a question about the trustworthiness of spin bit RTT measurements.

+This issue must be appreciated by users of spin bit information, but mitigation is simple, as QUIC implementations designed to lie about RTT through spin bit modification are subject to dynamic analysis along paths with known RTTs.
+We consider the ease of verification of lying in situations where this would be prohibited by regulation or contract, combined with the consequences of violation of said regulation or contract, to be a sufficient incentive in the general case not to do it.

 # Acknowledgments

-Many thanks to Christian Huitema, who originally proposed the spin bit as pull request 609 on {{?QUIC-TRANSPORT=I-D.ietf-quic-transport}}.
+Many thanks to Christian Huitema, who originally proposed the spin bit as pull request 609 on {{QUIC-TRANS}}.
 Thanks to the QUIC RTT Design Team for discussions leading especially to the measurement limitations and privacy and security considerations sections.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed